icychkn/yet-another-youtube-overlay/README.md

 project uses nothing more complex than plaintext files storing JSON serialized data to store raw responses from requests to Youtube.

-(I have not done any testing of this in Windows so I cannot guarentee it will work without modification)
+(I have not done any testing of this in Windows so I cannot guarantee it will work without modification)

 WARNING: This is NOT production ready, it is merely a personal project.